Cartridge (firearms): Modern metallic cartridges

 Most of the early all-metallic cartridges were of the pinfire and rimfire types.

 The first centerfire metallic cartridge was invented by Jean Samuel Pauly in the first decades of the 19th century.
 However, although it was the first cartridge to use a form of obturation, a feature integral to a successful breech-loading cartridge, Pauly died before it was converted to percussion cap ignition.

 Frenchman Louis-Nicolas Flobert invented the first rimfire metallic cartridge in 1845.
 His cartridge consisted of a percussion cap with a bullet attached to the top.
 Flobert then made what he called "parlor guns" for this cartridge, as these rifles and pistols were designed to be shot in indoor shooting parlors in large homes.
 These 6mm Flobert cartridges do not contain any powder.
 The only propellant substance contained in the cartridge is the percussion cap.
 In English-speaking countries, the 6mm Flobert cartridge corresponds to .22 BB Cap and .22 CB Cap ammunition.
 These cartridges have a relatively low muzzle velocity of around 700 ft/s (210 m/s).

-French gunsmith Benjamin Houllier improved the Lefaucheux pinfire cardboard cartridge and patented in Paris in 1846, the first fully metallic pinfire cartridge containing powder (and a pinfire), in a metallic cartridge.
+French gunsmith Benjamin Houllier improved the Lefaucheux pinfire cardboard cartridge and patented in Paris in 1846, the first fully metallic pinfire cartridge containing powder in a metallic cartridge.
 He also included in his patent claims rim and centerfire primed cartridges using brass or copper casings.
 Houllier commercialised his weapons in association with the gunsmiths Blanchard or Charles Robert.